cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 - **Details their actions:**Describes the specific maneuvers, operations, or commands their character undertakes.

-- **Resolves checks:**Rolls appropriate skill checks to determine the success or failure of their actions, as guided by the Suit.
+- **Resolves checks:**Rolls appropriate Expertise Area checks to determine the success or failure of their actions, as guided by the Suit.

 The Spotlight is player-centric, prioritizing decision-making and strategic input, with the vessel serving as the instrument of action.